 What does the perception data tell you? (perception data can describe people's knowledge, attitudes, beliefs, perceptions, competencies; perception data can also answer the question "What do people think they know, believe, or can do?")

 All stakeholders feel safe at school and think students are recognized for positive behavior and academics.
-We will grow by recognizing student growth.
+We will continue to focus on academic achievement and growth of students.